 - Find the main towel rectangle.

 - Place one 20″ side on top of the accent strip, aligning the raw edge of the towel rectangle along the crease line of the accent strip.
 Be careful to insure the edge of the towel is precisely aligned with the crease along the entire 20″.
+This will become the bottom of the towel.

 - Fold the accent strip down into place, sandwiching the towel rectangle between the layers of the folded strip.
 Check the edges to be sure the strip is folded exactly in half.
 The front and the back halves should be exactly aligned on either side of the towel.
 Pin in place through all the layers.